QNLP in Practice: Running Compositional Models of Meaning on a Quantum Computer: Experiments

-Figs.~\ref{fig:MC_ClSim_overview} and \ref{fig:RP_ClSim_overview} present the convergence of the models for the \MC\ and \RP\ task, respectively, on the training datasets, for the selected sets of \ansaetze\ from Table ~\ref{tab:Tab_ansaetze}.
-Shown is the cost over \textsc{SPSA} iterations, where each line is from averaging over 20 runs of the optimisation with a random initial parameter point $\Theta$.
+Figs.~\ref{fig:MC_ClSim_overview} and \ref{fig:RP_ClSim_overview} present the convergence on the training datasets, of the \discocat\ models for the \MC\ and \RP\ task, respectively, for the selected sets of \ansaetze.
+Shown is the cost over \textsc{SPSA} iterations, where each line is the result of averaging over 20 runs of the optimisation with a random initial parameter point $\Theta$.
 The reason for this averaging is that there are considerable variances and fluctuations between any individual run due to the crude approximation of the gradient used in the stochastic \textsc{SPSA} algorithm and the specificities of the cost-parameter landscape.
 As is clear from the plots, the training converges well in all cases.
-What is more, the dependence of the minima that the average cost converges to on the chosen ansatz reflects the theoretical understanding as follows.
+What is more, the dependence of the minima that the average cost converges to, on the chosen ansatz reflects the theoretical understanding as follows.